 - Emergency Road Service: Covers the cost of towing, battery service, lockout service, and fuel delivery.
 Policyholders must have comprehensive and collision policy to purchase this add-on.

 - Rental Reimbursement: Covers the cost of a rental car if your vehicle is in the shop for repairs after an accident.
 Policyholders must have comprehensive or collision coverage in order to purchase this add-on.
 The rental limit is $30/day for up to 30 days.

 - Custom Equipment: Covers the cost of custom sound systems, wheels, headlights, etc., if they are damaged in an accident.
-In order to purchase this optional protection, policyholders must have comprehensive and collision coverage to purchase this add-on.
+Policyholders must have comprehensive and collision coverage to purchase this add-on.

 - Deductible Waiver: Safety Equipment/Glass: Waives your deductible when you file a claim for broken vehicle equipment.
 Policyholders must be residents of Arizona or Connecticut and have both comprehensive and collision coverage to purchase this add-on.

-Specialty Types of Auto Insurance from The General:
+Specialty Types of Car Insurance Policies From The General:

 The General Insurance Discounts

 - Multi-vehicle discount